Spyro: Music

 Stewart Copeland composed the soundtracks for the first four Spyro games.
 Copeland made music for each world in the games as well as music devoted to each level, often playing each level so he could tailor the mood of the music to the level.
 As with the voice cast in A Hero's Tail, Stewart Copeland was replaced and the soundtrack was composed by Steve Duckworth and Paul Lawler.
 Rebecca Kneubuhl and Gabriel Mann of the a cappella band Spiralmouth composed the music for The Legend of Spyro trilogy.
 Finally, for Reignited Trilogy, Copeland's music was remixed in-house by the developer and remained mostly faithful to the original scores; Copeland himself composed a main theme for the compilation.

 Reception

 As of 2007, the Spyro the Dragon series has sold over 20 million units worldwide.
 According to the Los Angeles Times, the first Spyro game has sold over 4.8 million units worldwide as of November 2007 making it the seventeenth best-selling PlayStation game of all time, Ripto's Rage! sold 3.45 million units and Year of the Dragon sold 3.28 million units.

+Critical reception of the games was mixed.
+IGN was highly impressed by A New Beginning, citing its story, voice acting, and controls as major positives.
+At one point, they compared the game to God of War.
+GameSpot, on the other hand, wasn't impressed, calling the story dull, the gameplay repetitive, and the levels uninspired.

+The Eternal Night was not as well received.
+IGN called the game "pointlessly difficult," citing an unresponsive jump button during platforming segments and "unfair" combat mechanics.
+GameSpot also complained about the high difficulty, saying that the game's "Dragon Time" was required to simply stay alive.
+Game Chronicles was kinder; while they did not like the game's lack of precision or its difficulty, and really did not like some of the acting, they also said that a patient player would find a lot about the game to like, particularly the production values.

+Dawn of the Dragon was better received than the previous two.
+IGN said that while the gameplay was still repetitive, the flight mechanic and other new features were welcome additions.
+GameZone was unimpressed by the game's graphics and multiplayer, but referred to the production values, including score and voice acting, as "epic."